How To

 Depending on how long you want to study in Canada, then you may not be required to apply for a study permit.

-If your course or program of study at a Canadian school is less then 6 months long, then you are allowed to apply for a regular visitor visa and study without a permit.
+If your course or program of study at a Canadian school is less than 6 months long, then you are allowed to apply for a regular visitor visa and study without a permit.

 In this case, please refer to our page on Studying in Canada Without a Study Permit.